 1. Wiley CFA seems to offer better products, but why the lower pricing?
 It doesn’t make sense.

 To answer this question, we’ll need to go back a bit in history.
 There used to be two dominant review courses — Kaplan Schweser and Stalla — for the CFA exam prep market.
 In 2011, Schweser acquired Stalla and virtually became a monopoly.
 For smaller guys such as Elan and 7City, they had to substantially reduce their price to compensate for their lesser-known brands.

-Now that Elan has been acquired by Wiley, it makes the best use of its state-of-the-art online platform that has been proven successful across their CPA and CMA review courses.
+Now that Elan has been acquired by Wiley, it makes the best use of its state-of-the-art online platform that has been proven successful across its CPA and CMA review courses.
 Basit Shajani stays, and Peter Olinto, who used to be the anchor instructor at Stalla, came on board.

 Wiley CFA has all the good stuff but for now, at least, they have to offer more affordable pricing to offset Schweser’s dominant position in the market.

 Wiley is most suitable for candidates who look for engaging, thorough instruction through videos.
 These high-quality videos, paired with a solid set of tough questions, allow candidates to study properly and pass on the first try.

 Looking at the entire package including the videos, detailed instruction, notes, 11th-hour guide, interactive online planner and tracking, pass guarantee, free trial, live virtual classes, and reasonable price, Wiley CFA review course may be a good choice for you.